Get A GED Certificate Fast

 You may want to check, though, with your preferred college to learn about their entrance requirements so you’ll meet all their prerequisites.

-A student may need all the help he or she can get in order to complete the GED high school equivalency test successfully.
+You may need all the help you can get in order to complete the GED high school equivalency test successfully.
 Twitter and Facebook may also provide useful information.

 Must I Take a GED Prep Class before GED Testing?